TylerAppel/Courses/README.md

 # Courses
-Obsidian Note Web of all U of R Courses and in future ability to only see courses needed for your course and electives by search
+Obsidian Note Web of all U of R Courses and in future ability to only see courses needed for your course and electives by search download obsidian and open the folder downloaded with obsidian